 It can also be caused by our diet - if we eat a lot of processed, high fat, high salt, high sugar foods, then we could be inviting chronic inflammation to the tasty party.

-What Does Chronic Inflammation Do to the Skin?
+What Does Eating too Much Sugar Do to the Skin?

 But what about if we don’t have existing skin conditions?
-Well, we still don’t escape.
-As inflammation can also accelerate the skin ageing process by encouraging the breakdown of collagen fibres.
-As you may know, collagen is the protein responsible for keeping the skin smooth, plump and youthful, so the last thing we want to do is encourage its breakdown.
+Well, we still don’t escape, as inflammation can also accelerate the skin ageing process by encouraging the breakdown of collagen and elastin fibres.
+As you may know, collagen and elastin are the proteins responsible for keeping the skin smooth, plump, hydrated and youthful, so the last thing we want to do is encourage their breakdown.

-More signs that your skin might be suffering the effects of chronic inflammation include skin rashes, redness, itching, dryness, scaling, skin thickening, blisters, spots and cracked, weeping or bleeding areas.
-So, not good.
+More signs that your skin's health might be suffering the effects of chronic inflammation include skin rashes, redness, itching, dryness, scaling, skin thickening, blisters, spots and cracked, weeping or bleeding areas.

 Chronic inflammation isn’t just caused by our sugar intake, as we discovered above.
 There are lots of contributing factors, some we can’t help or control, others, we can.

-To give you skin the best chance of being happy, your skincare is important too.
+We all want our skin to look and feel good.
+So to keep skin happy, your skincare is important too.
 The Sönd skincare range has been developed with stressed out, contrary skin in mind and helps to keep the skin hydrated, nourished and replenished.
-It may even keep your skin so happy, that the chocolate eclair in the fridge might have no skin impacts at all...
+It may even keep your skin so happy, that the odd chocolate eclair in the fridge might have no skin impacts at all...

 So if you haven’t checked us out already, then what are you waiting for?!